eiffel-community/eiffel-easy2use/README.md

 <img src="./images/easy2use_cli.png" alt="Eiffel Easy2Use" width="350"/>

 ## Helm Versions Supported
 The Easy2Use CLI supports Helm V2 & V3.
 Helm Version used is configurable via config-default.bash.
-The Default version is V2.

-Easy2Use is default configured to use Helm V3.
+The Default version is V3.

 Helm V2 can be configured in config-default.bash.

 # Easy2Use Cheatsheet